 - Don’t abuse alcohol.
 It may better to not drink alcohol at all; however some studies suggest one serving a day may benefit liver health.

 - Don’t abuse medications that can be toxic to your liver, such as acetaminophen.

-- Don’t eat fried foods or foods containing hydrogenated oils.
+- Don’t eat deep fried foods, or foods containing hydrogenated oils.

 - Don’t eat highly processed foods like those made from white flour, white bread, white rice or processed cheeses.

-- Don’t eat simple carbohydrates and starchy foods like white potatoes.
+- Don’t eat low-fiber carbohydrates and starchy foods like white potatoes.

 Things that you should do to maintain your liver health are: